abilandz/PH8124/Lecture_6/Lecture_6.md

 test TEST Test 11test test
 ```

-Whet it comes to the exact pattern match, we need to use flag '-w':
+When it comes to the exact pattern match, we need to use the flag '-w':

 ```bash
 grep -w "Test" grepExample.txt
 ```

-This yields to the following printout:
+This yields the following printout:

 ```
 TEST Test test 11test test22